hannah-weber/tech-portfolio/docs/about.md

 Hi my name is Hannah Weber, I am a second year Computer Science major at Northeastern University.
 I am concentrating in Artificial Intelligence with an focus in Machine Learning and Data Science.
 This is my personal website created using Docusaurus to share some of my personal and school projects.
-In the above Projects tab you I have included a brief description of each project and the tools utilized to complete them.
+In the above Projects tab I have included a brief description of each project and the tools utilized to complete them.
 Since most are school projects I cannot keep the code public but I can make available upon request.
 If you wish to see the code please email me  at weber.han@northeastern.edu and I can make them public for some time.

 ## Education